 - Church Social Media Strategy #7: Build a Team

-Why: To reach more people means to provide more opportunities to connect with people.
+Why: To reach more people on social media you need to provide opportunities to connect with people.
 Growth requires balancing the tension of quality and quantity.

-Later analyzed over 81 million feed posts (not including Reels/IGTV) and found that the more you post on Instagram per week, the greater your overall reach will be if you have between 1k-250k followers.
+Later analyzed over 81 million feed posts (not including Reels) and found that the more you post on Instagram per week, the greater your overall reach will be if you have between 1k-250k followers.

-This makes sense.
-The more posts you put out there into the world, the more times people will have an opportunity to see your post.
-And posting more typically equals more likes and comments in total.
+In other words, the more posts you put out there into the world, the more times people will have an opportunity to see your post.

 Here’s what they found in the survey:

-Both reach and engagement rates per post improve as posting frequency increases per week for accounts with less than 1k followers, with the average engagement rate climbing from 3.1% at one post per week, to 4.9% at 20 posts per week.
+Both reach rates improve as posting frequency increases per week for accounts with less than 1k followers, with the average engagement rate climbing from 3.1% at one post per week, to 4.9% at 20 posts per week.